Drawings on this page are from my online or live seminar

 Wiring an Indirect Water Heater to One Heating Zone Oil Boiler and Creating A Priority Zone

 Are you tired of buying a two-zone control when you have one zone of heat and an indirect water heater?
-Here is a straight forward way around that problem.
-Buy a single zone relay like a Taco SR501 and you have a $$$$ cheaper control and will prioritize the indirect.
+Here is a straightforward way around that problem.
+Buy a single-zone relay like a Taco SR501, and you'll have a significantly cheaper control that prioritizes the indirect.
 You gain indirect priority and save money in the process.

-I have seen many jobs with a single zone of heat, using separate circulators and indirect where they wired in a two-zone control so separate the indirect from the heating thermostat.
-This wastes money on the control, labor and wire.
+I have seen many jobs with a single zone of heat, using separate circulators and indirect, where they wired in a two-zone control to separate the indirect from the heating thermostat.
+This wastes money on the control, labor, and wire.

 I have included two drawings below.
-One will show the wiring with a Honeywell L4006A Aquastat on the indirect and the second with the Vaughn tanks, Velocity Boiler or US Boiler TPI Control on the indirect.
-The major difference is the TPI control requires a constant 24v power supply to the control.
-The TPI control is used on stone lined tanks and will avoid overshooting the tank which the L4006A will not do on the stone lined tanks.
+One will show the wiring with a Honeywell L4006A Aquastat on the indirect, and the second will show the wiring with the Vaughn tanks, Velocity Boiler, or US Boiler TPI Control on the indirect.
+The major difference is that the TPI control requires a constant 24V power supply to the control.
+The TPI control is used on stone-lined tanks and will avoid overshooting the tank, which the L4006A will not do on the stone-lined tanks.

 Indirect with L4006A Aquastat.